bplaat/ccontinue/README.md

 ```

 ### Field attributes
-You can add attributes with the `@attribute` syntax before a class field to generated methods.
-This is usefull because it saves a lot of typing work, we can extend the `Person` class with the following attributes:
+You can add attributes with the `@attribute` syntax before a class field to generated methods automatically.
+This is useful because it saves a lot of typing work, we can extend the `Person` class with the following attributes:
 ```
 class Person {
-    @prop @init @free String *name;
+    @get @init @free(string_free) String *name;
-    @prop int age;
+    @prop @init int age;
 }
 ```